Why should you invest in a 5-Axis CNC machine?

 - Expanded shop capability for future work

-5-sided CNC vs. Simultaneous 5-axis CNC
+5-Axis CNC vs. Simultaneous 5-Axis CNC

-There are pros and cons to both 5-sided machining and Simultaneous 5-axis machining.
+There are pros and cons to both 5-sided machining and simultaneous 5-axis machining.
 Even though 5-axis machining is impressive to watch, it is slow.
 If you can create a part with 5-sided machining instead of simultaneous 5-axis, you should.

 BENEFITS 5-SIDED (ALSO CALLED 3+2)